spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/16-Week_Project-2-Contd/README.md

 Encourage students to spend time deciding how they want to present their project before project day presentations.

+In Unit 18, students have the option to complete the Java asynchronous unit.
+Make sure you add this to the class repo now, and let students know where to find it.
+Note that the Java unit is completely optional.

 ## Heads Up

 Before next unit, make sure you install MongoDB and Robo 3T on your machine--you'll need both.